amboar/fpos/README.md

     $ sudo make pip

-If installing the dependencies system-wide isn't desirable, then `fpos` can be installed in a virtualenv.
+If installing the dependencies system-wide isn't desirable, then `fpos` can also be installed in a virtualenv.
 The `Makefile` has several targets to help generate and install `fpos` with respect to the virtualenv.
 The default name for the virtualenv directory is `ve`, which can be changed through the `VE_NAME` make variable.
-The virtualenv is created in the current working directory:
+The virtualenv is created in the current working
+directory:

     $ make ve
     $ source ve/bin/activate